h5py/h5py/docs/high/file.rst

           Raw data filename extension.
 Default is '-r.h5'.

     'mpio'
-        See :doc:`mpi`.
+        See :doc:`/mpi`.
 Only available if h5py is built with MPI support.

 .. _file_fileobj: